 Renewing Your CDL in New Jersey

-In New Jersey, you must renew your commercial driver's license (CDL) every four years.
-You will receive your renewal application through the mail from the Motor Vehicle Commission (MVC) five to seven weeks before your license expires.
-If you fail to renew within three years of that date, you won't be eligible to renew―you'll need to apply for a new CDL from scratch.
+In New Jersey, you must renew your commercial driver's license (CDL) every 4 years.
+You will receive your renewal application through the mail from the Motor Vehicle Commission (MVC) before your license expires.

 To renew your CDL: